nemtus/symbol-sdk-openapi-generator-typescript-axios/.github/contributing.md

 #### Unit tests

-The unit tests can be found in `*.spec.ts` and will be executed after building.
-A fresh Nuxt server will be used per test so that no shared state (except the initial state from the build step) is present.
+The unit tests can be found in `*.spec.ts` and will be executed after building in GitHub Actions CI process.

 After adding your unit tests, you can run them directly: